cozmobotics/blend-images/README.md

 * move back and forward, timed or on keypress,
 * stop transition to see "the third image"
 * optionally write to video (experimental)
+* comiled or interpreted (python) version available
+* no installation, just run the program (compiled version)

 ## command line arguments